Elders:

 Tom Vander Band

-Tom Vander Band is married and has 5 children.
+Tom Vander Band is married to Marlene and they have five children and four grandchildren.
 He was baptized as a young adult in the Free Reformed Church of Grand Rapids.
-His heart and ministry were with the neighborhood community of Grand Rapids for 40 years before becoming a member at Community, and subsequently an elder in 2020.
-Tom works quality assurance for Duncan Aviation in Battle Creek.
+His heart and ministry were with the neighborhood community of Grand Rapids for 40 years before becoming a member at Community in 2019, and subsequently an elder in 2020.
+Tom retired in 2026 from a long career in leadership at Duncan Aviation in Battle Creek.

 Perry Westerman, clerk of session

 Perry Westerman made profession of faith in 1989.
 He believes that a reformed perspective helps him to focus his worship toward God and away from his own pride and works.
 It is only by God’s grace and the blood of Jesus that he is saved and this free gift was predestined by God, for which he is eternally grateful.
-Perry is a psychiatrist and teaches at WMU Medical School.
+Perry is a psychiatrist and recently retired from teaching at the WMU Medical School.
 Perry and his wife Jennifer have been members of Community Presbyterian Church since 2011, and he has served as an elder since 2017.

 Philippians 4:4–7 is his favorite portion of Scripture.